-Most of us who have experienced periods of low self-confidence, are often not really been aware that we were coming across to other people as insecure.
-The vast majority of the women I work with do not self identify as lacking self confidence.
+Most of us who have experienced periods of low self-confidence without really being aware of it.
+Adults seldom self identify as lacking self confidence.
 They just hate public speaking.
 Or, they feel frustrated with results they’re getting in some area of their lives, but not really sure why.

 I remember pitching my own business plan way back, and overhearing someone in the audience comment, “She doesn’t seem to be secure in what she’s talking about.”
 Ouch.